Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A list of properties to be sold can be obtained from the Times and Democrat newspaper or at Delinquent Tax.

 All prospective bidders must be registered in order to participate in the tax sale.
 The cost of registration is $20.
-Pre-registration is strongly encouraged and will be available in person and on the Delinquent Tax page.
+Bidders must register on-line at Delinquent Tax .

 Cash, money order, cashier’s check, and personal checks with a letter of credit from your financial institution.
 All bids must be paid in full at the end of the sale.